Do you have a showroom?

 What happens after we have accepted the quote for our home improvements?

-When you’re satisfied with the quote given to you by the Designer, one of Stormclad’s professional Surveyors will call and arrange a time that is suitable for you to undertake a comprehensive survey.
-We’ll take accurate measurements, photographs, carry out a risk assessment and clarify what access equipment will be needed for your installation.
+When you’re satisfied with the quote, one of Stormclad’s professional Surveyors will call and arrange a time that is suitable for you to undertake a comprehensive survey.
+We’ll take accurate measurements, photographs, carry out a risk assessment and clarify any access equipment needed for your installation.